 What happens if you file duplicate tax returns?

+So what happens if you file twice?
 If you do happen to file duplicate tax returns, the IRS will accept the first tax return you submitted.
 If a second tax return is submitted under the same social security number, the subsequent return will be flagged by the IRS’s automated system, the return will be rejected, and an explanation and error code will be sent to you.
 The IRS will then investigate the flagged return to determine if it was submitted by mistake, a tax fraud attempt, or possibly a situation of identity theft.

 Step-by-step on what to do if a duplicate tax return has been filed